Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### 3. Market Growth

+I used CAGR rather than YoY% to calculate market growth because it gives me an idea of general growth rate.

 As the max date in dataset that currently available is 2022-09-30 (end of Q3), to calculate the CAGR over the past 10 years, I used 1st, October 2012 as starting date.

+Firstly, in order to draw the middle line in the growth rate axis in the matrix, I used the overall CAGR of Iowa liquor market as that data point.

-- Overall CAGR of Iowa liquor market: **0.0555**
-  * Note: this is for market that each bottle ≤ USD 100, from Q4 2012 to Q3 2022
+**The overall CAGR of Iowa liquor market is: 5.55%** (Note: this is for market that each bottle ≤ USD 100, from Q4 2012 to Q3 2022)
-  * Note: This data point will be used as middle line to determine how the growth rate of each category performs

 - CAGR of each category